 To identify a Subscriber, Issuing CAs shall follow naming and identification rules that include types of names assigned to the Subject, such as X.500 distinguished names RFC-822 names and X.400 names.
-Where DNs (Distinguished Names) are used, CNs (Common Names) must respect name space uniqueness and must not be misleading.
+DNs (Distinguished Names) must respect name space uniqueness and must not be misleading.
 RFC2460 (IP version 6) or RFC791 (IP version 4) addresses may be used.